Last updated on July 19th, 2020 at 09:37 pm

 Florida already set a record when it won its second Gold Medal in 2005, which no park system had ever won.
 States have to wait five years after winning a Gold Medal to apply again.
 Florida won its first gold medal in 1999.

-Finalists this year were Florida, Missouri, North Carolina and Virginia parks.
+Finalists in 2019 were Florida, Missouri, North Carolina and Virginia parks.

 More than 25 million people visit the 161 Florida state parks each year.